Ilchester, Maryland: History

 In 1761, John Cornthwaite founded a wood grist mill called the Dismal Mill, located approximately 2 mi southeast of Ellicott City on the western shore of the Patapsco River.
 The Ellicott family (John, Andrew, and Joseph Ellicott) settled in the area in the late 18th century, buying a two-mile section of the Patapsco in 1772 that included Ilchester and Ellicott Mills.
 The Baltimore and Ohio Railroad (B&O) was built up the Patapsco River valley through Ilchester in 1830 (see Old Main Line Subdivision), and George Ellicott, Jr. (grandson of Andrew) built a tavern and cooper shop along the railroad.
 The Thistle Manufacturing Company built a factory in 1837.
 Ilchester did not become a major stop for the B&O due to its steep grades, and the tavern was unsuccessful.
 In 1842, mail service was started with the station name "Illchester Mills".

 Ellicott sold his tavern and 110 acres of land to a Redemptorist church order in 1866.
 The church used the Ellicott estate to start a college, initially called Mount Saint Clemens when it opened in 1868.
 Several additions to the original building were made, and a chapel was constructed.
 In 1882 it was renamed Saint Mary's College.
 In 1893 the chapel was established as a parish church dedicated to "Our Lady of Perpetual Help".
 The parish moved the church to a new facility in 1958.
 Enrollment at the college declined, and the college was closed in 1972.
 The State of Maryland purchased a portion of the campus in 1987 and added the land to adjacent Patapsco Valley State Park.

-In 1949, the Baltimore Council of the Girls Scouts purchased "Camp Ilchester", which has remained in operation to date as a girl scout camp.
+In 1949, the Baltimore Council of the Girl Scouts purchased "Camp Ilchester", which has remained in operation to date as a Girl Scout camp.